nautechsystems/nautilus_trader/README.md

 ## Versioning and releases

-NautilusTrader is currently following an approximately bi-weekly beta release schedule.
+NautilusTrader is currently following a bi-weekly beta release schedule.
 The API is becoming more stable, however breaking changes are still possible between releases.
 The documentation of these changes are made in the release notes on a best-effort basis.